You can download this guide as a pdf here.

 If your summary draws on multiple stories, give a reference for each one.

 Student Researcher(s): List each student researcher’s name and, in parentheses, school affiliation.

 Faculty Evaluator(s): List each faculty evaluator’s name and, in parentheses, school affiliation.

 * * * * *

 Identifying, researching, and summarizing candidate stories will sharpen your critical thinking skills (including interpretation, evaluation, and explanation) and enhance your media literacy.

-Project Censored posts candidate stories accepted as Validated Independent News (VINs) online at
+Project Censored posts selected Validated Independent News (VINs) online at

 These VINs are considered for inclusion among the top 25 stories in Project Censored’s annual book.